vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *tvatprathāprasarākāras tvām eva paribhāvayet* /

-The forms taken by the expanding fl ow of the Goddess are the deities that surround her \(the *āvaraṇadevatā* \), whose forms, the Dī says, are born from her and who therefore are to be considered as mere forms taken by her: “They are fi gures born from the playful shining forth \[ *vilāsa* \] of the energy of free consciousness \[ *vimarśaśakti* \] which are to be seen and meditated as being none other than you.”
+The forms taken by the expanding flow of the Goddess are the deities that surround her \(the *āvaraṇadevatā* \), whose forms, the Dī says, are born from her and who therefore are to be considered as mere forms taken by her: “They are fi gures born from the playful shining forth \[ *vilāsa* \] of the energy of free consciousness \[ *vimarśaśakti* \] which are to be seen and meditated as being none other than you.”

 The off erings of alcohol and pieces of meat are “changed into something else,” since they are believed to be transformed into ambrosia by the ritual of off ering.
 The Dī quotes here a saying: “Wine is Śiva, meat is Śakti; bliss is said to be liberation.”